bazel-contrib/bazel-lib/docs/paths.md

 to_workspace_path(<a href="#to_workspace_path-file">file</a>)
 </pre>

-The workspace relative path for a file
+The repository relative path for a `File`

-This is the full runfiles path of a file excluding its workspace name.
+This is the full runfiles path of a `File` excluding its workspace name.

-This differs from root path and manifest path as it does not include the repository name if the file is from an external repository.
+This differs from  root path (a.k.a. [short_path](https://bazel.build/rules/lib/File#short_path)) and rlocation path as it does not include the repository name if the `File` is from an external repository.

 **PARAMETERS**